Xubuntu/wiki.xubuntu.org/content/qa/testing.md

 # Step 2: Testing your Xubuntu installation.

-As was mentioned in the previous step, now that you\'ve [installed](https://wiki.xubuntu.org/qa/installing) Xubuntu, you have already tested the installation and this very valuable testing needs to be reported via the [Iso Tracker](http://iso.qa.ubuntu.com/), more info
+As was mentioned in the previous step, now that you've [installed](https://wiki.xubuntu.org/qa/installing) Xubuntu, you have already tested the installation and this very valuable testing needs to be reported via the [Iso Tracker](http://iso.qa.ubuntu.com/), more info